freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/change-styles-based-on-data.md

 # --instructions--

 Add the `style()` method to the code in the editor to set the `color` of the `h2` elements conditionally.
-Write the callback function so if the data value is less than 20, it returns "red", otherwise it returns "green".
+Write the callback function so if the data value is less than 20, it returns `red`, otherwise it returns `green`.

-**Note**
-You can use if-else logic, or the ternary operator.
+**Note:** You can use if-else logic, or the ternary operator.

 # --hints--